black-sliver/evermizer/guide.md

 24. __Carltron__: accessible with Energy Core

 ### Gourds/pots/chests
-None missable, all included on normal and hard, some excluded on easy.
+None missable, all included on normal and hard, some excluded on easy.\
+Always all included in multiworld.

 Please use [vgmaps](https://vgmaps.com/Atlas/SuperNES/index.htm#SecretOfEvermore) if you don't know them all.